 8. Pack, pack, pack! - Time for Work!

 - It is highly recommended that you pack the non-essentials, the items that you use once in a year, once in three months or occasionally, like books, electronics, home décor, costumes, etc. and pack the important things, the ones you use every day or week, like your kitchenware, utensils, dinnerware, toiletries, etc. last.
 Ensure that you pack all the essentials in clearly labeled boxes.

 - Except you have a deadline to meet, ensure you pack room by room, advisably one day at a time.
 This will give you more time to sort out the items carefully and decide the ones that will be discarded.

 - It’s important that you use moving boxes because those boxes tend to be stronger especially for an interstate move.
 It also prevents liquid from spilling on the surface and staining those who are carrying it.

 - Also be very cautious of things you cannot pack because of the risk and harmful effects, like aerosol, fertilizer, lighter fluid, bleach, ammonia, nail polish remover, paint cans, any type of gas or flammable oil, ammunition, pesticides, poisons, etc. Do well to make a separate arrangement if they are going to be necessary for your new home.

 - Ensure that you do not box up your valuables.
-Personally package your legal documents, important papers, expensive pieces of jewelry and other values to avoid cases or theft or misplaced boxes.
+Personally package your legal documents, important papers, expensive pieces of jewelry, and other values to avoid cases of theft or misplaced boxes.

 - No matter how exhausting and tiring it may seem, do not procrastinate.
 Start packing your box several weeks before your moving day, especially if you are doing it alone.
 If you work at your own pace, you will be gradually become organized, and the work may not be as daunting as it looks.
 The sooner you get started, the sooner you start living your life in your new home.